Germany's Schäuble denounces far-right AfD for not stamping out extremism | DW | 22.02.2020

-The Alternative for Germany (AfD) party is "open to right-wing extremism," Wolfgang Schäuble, the president of the Bundestag (Germany's lower house of parliament) told the newspaper Handelsblatt on Saturday.
+The Alternative for Germany (AfD) party is "open to right-wing extremism," Wolfgang Schäuble, the president of the Bundestag (Germany's parliament) told the newspaper Handelsblatt on Saturday.

 "The problem is that the AfD does not draw a line," he said, criticizing the party for its affiliation with right-wing extremism.